yadPe/beatconnect_client/README.md

 # Beatconnect irc bot

 This App gives you access to all the beatmaps mirrored on [Beatconect](https://beatconnect.io).
 You can downloads multiple beatmaps that will be automaticaly imported into osu! </br>
-Plus, you can launch an IRC bot from the app that will make all available commands usable to peoples pming you and from all the matches chat that the bot is connected to. (how to connect docs soon..)
+Plus, you can launch an IRC bot from the app that will make all available commands usable to peoples pming you and from all the matches chats that the bot is connected to. (how to connect docs soon..)

 <img src="https://cdn.discordapp.com/attachments/414474227710820352/606134985971204096/unknown.png">